hassanirfanx21/pinterest-cloudinaryVer/readme.md

 #### Build:

-- Build & Run section added to specify how to start the server and build CSS using npm start and npm run build.
+ To start the server and build CSS, use the following commands:
+    - `npm start` (Starts the server and builds CSS)
+    - `npm run build` (Builds CSS)